RockfordWei/Perfect-Squishy/README.md

     </a>
 </p>

 **NOTE** This is not an official product of Perfect.
-However, Squishy is an independent parser library which can translate an "squishy" file into a Perfect Swift handler.
+However, Squishy is an independent parser library which can translate a "squishy" file into a Perfect Swift handler.

 A squishy file looks like this: